py2ai/py2ai.github.io/_posts/2022-05-03-Video-streaming-and-car-control-with-Python.md

 ---
+categories:
+- Raspberry Pi Programming Series
+description: This tutorial is about running Flask Application and Controlling car from Clients' webpage
+featured-img: raspberrypicarcontrol
+keywords:
+- Raspberry Pi
+- Flask
+- Video Streaming
+- Car Control
+- Python
 layout: post
+mathjax: true
+tags:
+- Raspberry Pi
+- Flask
+- Video Streaming
+- Car Control
 title: Video streaming and Car Control in Python
-categories: [Raspberry Pi Programming Series]
-featured-img: raspberrypicarcontrol
-mathjax: true
-description:  This tutorial is about running Flask Application and Controlling car from Clients' webpage
-keywords: [Raspberry Pi, Flask, Video Streaming, Car Control, Python]
-tags: [Raspberry Pi, Flask, Video Streaming, Car Control]
 ---

 Hi friends!
 Today's tutorial is Part 04 of the Raspberry Pi (RPi) learning series.
 Raspberry Pi zero W has limited resources in terms of compute power as compare to higher versions such as Raspberry Pi 3 and 4.
 The aim of this tutorial is to do optimized video transfer and client control all inside the tiny little